UniversalDependencies/docs/_u-dep/expl.md

 expl(clear, It)
 ~~~

 Some languages do not have expletives.
 In languages with expletives, they can be positioned where normally a core argument appears: the subject and direct object slots, as in the examples below.
-Note that in the analysis of these examples, we treat the postposed subject or (clausal) object as a regular core argument, and mark the expletive with `expl`.
+Note that in the analysis of these examples, we treat the postposed subject or clausal argument as a regular core argument, and mark the expletive with `expl`.

 ~~~ sdparse
 There is a ghost in the room